ashlingcha/cactus-guide/README.md

 # cactus-guide
-A guide of setting up and operating cactus on cluster
+A guide of setting up and operating cactus on PAWSEY hpc clusters

 Installation on Zeus HPC Cluster: